paycrest/zap/README.md

 npm run dev
 ```

-Don't forget to fill in the necessary variables in the `.env.local` file according to the template provided in [`.env.example`](.env.example).

-Then, visit [http://localhost:3000](http://localhost:3000) to start converting crypto to fiat.
+Then, visit [http://localhost:3000](http://localhost:3000) to view the waitlist page.

 ## 📚 How It Works